#GivingTuesday is a global day of giving.

 - Understand the mission and work of the charity

-How can I make sure my donation will be tax-deductible?
-Is the nonprofit organization a 501(c)(3) organization?
+Q: How can I make sure my donation will be tax-deductible?

-For a donation to be tax-deductible, the donation has to be made to a nonprofit organization that has been granted 501(c)(3) status by the IRS.
+For a donation to be tax-deductible, the donation has to be made to an organization that has been granted tax-exempt 501(c)(3) status by the IRS.

 You can check the nonprofit’s status with the IRS before you make a gift.
-You can verify that the charity still has its 501(c)(3) designation from the IRS by utilizing the IRS’s online tool to verify tax-exempt status (it will be a bit easier if you have the organization’s EIN – employer identification number; you can get this from the charity).
+Use the IRS’s online tool to verify tax-exempt status (it will be a bit easier if you have the organization’s EIN – employer identification number; you can get this from the charity).

 - Learn more: